halmasieh/Election_Analysis/README.md

 ![here](https://github.com/halmasieh/Election_Analysis/blob/main/Resources/County_Votes.PNG)

-The winner of this election is Denver with the highest turnout.
+The winner of this election is Denver with the highest turnout 82.8%.